 Kenya is where the safari began and continues to flourish.
 Indeed, ‘safari’ means ‘journey’ in Swahili and this remarkable country has some of the most dramatic game viewing in Africa, including the famous migration of a million wildebeest in the Masai Mara.
 Five coastal marine reserves and 48 national parks conserve Kenya’s rich natural heritage.
-The Masai Mara is Kenya’s iconic game-viewing destination, but the remote wilderness of Laikipia and Meru, the dazzling birdlife of the Rift Valley lakes, the beauty of Amboseli, the stark splendour of Shaba and the grandeur of Mount Kenya are among Kenya’s lesser-known gems.
+The Masai Mara is Kenya’s iconic game-viewing destination, but the remote wilderness of Laikipia and Meru, the dazzling birdlife of the Rift Valley Lakes, the beauty of Amboseli, the stark splendour of Samburu and Shaba and the grandeur of Mount Kenya are among Kenya’s lesser-known gems.

 Kenya's safari experience is enriched not only by the diverse and spectacular landscapes, but by the vibrant cultures of the Maasai and Samburu peoples.
-The coast is fringed with wide sandy beaches and coral reefs, lapped by the warm waters of the Indian Ocean.
+Kenya's coast is fringed with wide sandy beaches and coral reefs, lapped by the warm waters of the Indian Ocean.
 It is stamped with the legacy of the Arab and Indian traders who, from the 9th century, were the external impetus for a vibrant Swahili culture, which continues to this day.
 Lamu’s importance as a Swahili centre is recognised in its World Heritage Site status and remains of Swahili settlements can be found all along the coast.

 Kenya safari holidays

 There is an enormous choice of holidays safaris in Kenya and we aim to help you make the right choice for the occasion.
 A number of camps provide relaxation and top quality pampering amidst stunning landscapes, and you can do a safari followed by time on the beach.
 You can visit the famous reserves or go off the beaten track to experience untouched African wilderness – and still have good game viewing.
 Some lodges are specifically geared up for families and have activities that are especially designed to keep all the family happy and engaged.
 Our specialists will be pleased to advise you.